The early days of ICOs are even more speculative than the dot-com bubble

 For Buterin, the value is less in the coin offering and the value they create than in the improving the value and decreasing the transaction fees on Ethereum itself.

 Morehead agrees that not all tokens are ultimately necessary.
 “I think there are a lot of projects where they are saying ‘Hey.
-It’s kind of hard to raise money in the venture world, why don’t I just do an ICO?'” he said.
+It’s kind of hard to raise money in the venture world, why don’t I just do an ICO?’ ” he said.

 “Maybe there the token isn’t ultimately necessary, and someone will just fork it and replace it with a cheaper product,” Morehead added.